PowerDNS/pdns/docs/markdown/recursor/dnssec.md

 The default mode.
-In this mode the Recursor acts as a "security aware, non-validating" nameserver, meaning it will set the DO-bit on outgoing queries and will provide DNSSEC related RRsets (NSEC, RRSIG) to clients that ask for them (by means of a DO-bit in the query).
+In this mode the Recursor acts as a "security aware, non-validating" nameserver, meaning it will set the DO-bit on outgoing queries and will provide DNSSEC related RRsets (NSEC, RRSIG) to clients that ask for them (by means of a DO-bit in the query), except for zones provided through the `auth-zones` setting.
 It will not do any validation in this mode, not even when requested by the client.

 ## `process`
 When `dnssec` is set to `process` the behaviour is similar to [`process-no-validate`](#process-no-validate).